9 Best Tips for Magic Kingdom | Easily Explained

 If you're not able to take advantage of Disney Genie +, you can take advantage of Single Rider lines.

-This is where single rider lines come in handy.
-You can volunteer to ride by yourself in order to quickly ride your favorite lines.
+This is where single-rider lines come in handy.
+You can volunteer to ride by yourself to quickly ride your favorite lines.

-The downside to this is you'll be riding with complete strangers, rather than your party.
-However, some people just want to ride the actual ride, and don't care who they ride it with.
+The downside to this is you'll be riding with strangers, rather than your party.
+However, some people just want to ride the actual ride and don't care who they ride it with.